Best tools for HIPAA penetration testing [2026]

 Testing frequency recommendations:

-• Full-scope testing: Annually or following major system changes
+• Full-scope testing: Annually or after major system changes

 • Application-focused testing: Quarterly for customer-facing applications

-• Infrastructure testing: Semi-annually or following network modifications
+• Infrastructure testing: Semi-annually or after network modifications

 • Continuous monitoring: Daily automated scans or monthly automated penetration tests with monthly comprehensive analysis